stvenmobile/myFriend/README.md

 - **Wand:** Arduino Nano 33 BLE recognizes gestures (wave, circle, flick, tickle) and broadcasts them via BLE.
 - **Friend:** ESP32-S3 (or CYD 2.8") shows animated eyes, moves head/arms via servos, and plays sounds — reacting to wand gestures and touch.

+myFriend actually consists of two main functional components.
+The face and body of myFriend are mainly complsed of a head, a CYD 3.5 inch display for eyes and mouth, and two arms with servis to control arm movement.

+But the brain of myfriend will be the speech capable robot from my other github repo sophia-robot, which consists of a capable assistant who can respond to queries by contacting ollama, tell stories, give the weather, and so on.
+This rpository focuses on the body of my friend (head, face, arms), and the interactions with a magic wand.
+I will figure out the full integration of the two projects later.

 > This README refactors and structures the initial outline you provided.
 (Source: uploaded README draft.)

 ---